Warren Weaver: Advocate for science

-Weaver early understood how greatly the tools and techniques of physics and chemistry could advance knowledge of biological processes, and used his position in the Rockefeller Foundation to identify, support, and encourage the young scientists who years later earned Nobel Prizes and other honours for their contributions to genetics or molecular biology.
+Weaver understood how greatly the tools and techniques of physics and chemistry could advance knowledge of biological processes, and used his position in the Rockefeller Foundation to identify, support, and encourage the young scientists who years later earned Nobel Prizes and other honours for their contributions to genetics or molecular biology.

+Religious beliefs

+In her official National Academy of Sciences biographical memoir for Warren, Mina Rees states:

+“Religion was a major enthusiasm after his family, which came first, and his work, which came second.
+From earliest childhood, church was a family ritual, and in adulthood, it had become a cherished part of Sunday's special quality.

+For years there seemed to be no need to question the interrelationship between science and religion; each played an important role in Weaver's life, but he felt no conflict between them.
+When he decided in the 1950s that he should examine the conflict many other people did feel, his conclusion was that he could find none between a properly humble science and a properly intelligent religion.

+He became the scientist par excellence who was often invited to speak at churches and at religious gatherings.
+Whenever he published an article on this subject, it was widely reprinted.
+One article, "A Scientist Ponders Faith", was published in the Saturday Review of January 3, 1959, and was reprinted by nine other publications during the next two years.

+Weaver was convinced that there was a permanent core of truth in religion as there is in science and that religious ideas, like scientific ones, evolve with the acquisition of new knowledge.
+He was perfectly comfortable with his conclusions, realizing full well that they did not conform with the bulk of religious opinion.”

 Awards

 Weaver was awarded the Public Welfare Medal by the National Academy of Sciences in 1957.
-In 1965 he was awarded the first Arches of Science Medal for outstanding contributions to the public understanding of the meaning of science to contemporary men and women, and UNESCO's Kalinga Prize for distinguished contributions to the popular understanding of science.
+In 1965, he was awarded the first Arches of Science Medal for outstanding contributions to the public understanding of the meaning of science to contemporary men and women, and UNESCO's Kalinga Prize for distinguished contributions to the popular understanding of science.

 He also received the Medal for Merit, a position as an officer in the Legion of Honour, and the King's Medal for Service in the Cause of Freedom.